thesabinelim/comp1531-slackr/README.md

 # COMP1531 Major Project

+A video describing this project and the background here can be found here.

 ## Aims:

 * To provide students with hands on experience testing, developing, and maintaining a backend server in python.